qbicsoftware/research-data-management/docs/measurement/measurement_edit.md

 Once the measurement metadata has been [prepared](#prepare-metadata) according to the domain specifications, the exported _txt_ file can be uploaded into the data manager application.

-To start the measurement registration process press the "Edit" button within the measurement summary view.
+To start the update process press the "Edit" button within the measurement summary view.
 ![measurement_summary](images/measurement_summary_with_measurements.png)

 This will open the measurement edit dialog with which the edited metadata can be uploaded.